-Ye Years Ended January 31,
+Years Ended January 31,

-2015 2015 2014
+2015 2014 2013

 (in thousands)

 Equipment sales \$23,805 \$25,252 \$32,210

 Cost of equipment sales 11,675 12,653 14,817

 Gross profit \$12,130 \$12,599 \$17,393

 Gross profit margin 51% 50% 54%

 Demand for Seamap's products is generally dependent upon offshore oil and gas exploration activity.
 A large portion of Seamap's sales consist of large discrete orders, the timing of which is dictated by our customers.
 This timing generally relates to the availability of a vessel in port so that our equipment can be installed.
 Accordingly, there can be significant variation in sales from one period to another which does not necessarily indicate a fundamental change in demand for these products.
 Although recently there has been a softening of demand within the marine seismic industry in general, we believe that we have continued to experience demand for Seamap's products because operators of marine seismic vessels have been adding newly built vessels to replace older, less efficient vessels and have been upgrading technology on remaining vessels in order to improve operating efficiency.
 During fiscal 2015, Seamap did experience a decline in demand for its products and a delay in the delivery schedule for certain projects as marine contractors revised spending plans in response to the decline in oil prices.
 However, that decline in demand was partially offset by sales related to the product lines acquired from ION in May 2014.
-During fiscal 2015 we delivered two digital energy source controller systems and four RGPS positioning systems.
+During fiscal 2015 we delivered two digital energy source controller systems and two RGPS positioning systems.
+In fiscal 2014, we delivered two digital energy source controller systems and four RGPS positioning systems.
 During fiscal 2013, we delivered four digital energy source controller systems and four RGPS positioning systems.
-During fiscal 2013, we delivered four digital energy source controller systems and support services.
+As we have increased our installed base of products, we have generated increased revenues from the sale of spare parts, repairs and support services.
 As of January 31, 2015, Seamap had a backlog of approximately \$7.7 million, as compared to approximately \$5.5 million as of January 31, 2014 and \$2.2 million as of January 31, 2013.
 We expect that all orders included in backlog as of January 31, 2015 will be completed during fiscal 2016.
 Based on our experience, we do not believe backlog as of a particular date is necessarily indicative of future results.
-The gross profit margin from the sales of Seamap equipment was low
+The gross profit margin from the sales of Seamap equipment was lower in fiscal 2015 and 2014 than in fiscal 2013 due primarily to the effect of lower absorption of fixed overhead costs.